-For students unable to complete and record a required clinical encounter or other clerkship requirements due to circumstances beyond their control, the Education Director will determine an appropriate alternative educational experience.
+For students unable to complete and record a required clinical encounter or other clerkship requirements due to circumstances beyond their control, the Education Director, in coordination with the site Clerkship Director will determine an appropriate alternative educational experience.
 Additional clinical encounters are the preferred method to complete the requirements of this clerkship.

-Students may be exposed to the conditions or diseases secondarily through reading assignments, completion of Aquifer cases, or discussions with the Clerkship Director, and will record as instructed in the ETS, and only under the direction of the Education Director.
+Students may be exposed to the conditions or diseases secondarily through reading assignments, completion of OnlineMedEd cases, or discussions with the Clerkship Director, and will record as instructed in the ETS once approved by the Education Director.
 The utilization of alternative educational activities is monitored by the curriculum committee regularly.